tmarsteel/jcli/README.md

 </dependency>
 ```

+## Documentation

+* [Walkthrough](docs/walkthrough.md): an introduction to XML configuration
+* [detailed Documentation](docs/detailed.md) a full explanation of all XML directives and of how to create custom   filters and rules
+* [Programmatical Configuration](docs/programmatical.md) documentation of programmatical configuration

 ## Quick Start

 jCLI can be configured either via XML documents or programmtaically (modifying the parsed XML configuration is